orsonteodoro/oiledmachine-overlay/EBUILD_STYLE_GUIDELINE.md

 * Hardcoded `-march=` in the compiler output is unsupported.
 The package must be modified or ebuild changed to accommodate older architectures with possibly custom-optimization USE flag or removed of that -march in build flag.
-The use of hardcoded flags can be result in illegal instruction, perceived as vendor lock-in, or an undisclosed sponsored project by that vendor.
+The use of hardcoded flags can be result in an illegal instruction runtime error, perceived as vendor lock-in, or an undisclosed sponsored project by that vendor.

 * The use of automagic for SIMD is unsupported.
 The package must be modified or ebuild changed to accommodate older architectures via cpu_flags_* USE flags.
 The build files may be modified to optionalize them.
-Again, these hardcoded SIMD flags may result in illegal instruction, or perceived as vendor lock-in, or as an undisclosed sponsored project.
+Again, these hardcoded SIMD flags may result in illegal instruction runtime error, or perceived as vendor lock-in, or as an undisclosed sponsored project.

 # Ebuild organization